nithyadurai87/knime_decisiontree/README.md

 # Functionality

 The demo linked above is an up-to-date reflection of functionality.
 It supports basic panning and zooming for easy navigation of the decision tree model (needs improvement).
 Collapsing the tree model is also supported.
-On clicking a node the split variable is also shown.
+The tree structure provides info on the split variable and also shows relevant split data such as split counts and split percentages.

 # To do